A Gift Guide for the Busy Small Business Owner (What to Gift Yourself This Year in Life & Business)

 Professional visuals build trust quickly, and they become the foundation of your marketing for months (even years).

-• Brand & Head Shot Photography – I’ll be reopening exclusive local session dates soon for local clients working with me for additional marketing services.
+Brand & Head Shot Photography – I’ll be reopening exclusive local session dates soon for local clients (southern Oregon) who are working with me for additional marketing services.
 These photos become your best assets for everything from your website to social posts.
 Stay up to date on availability joining my email list.

 Email Marketing & Direct Communication

 Social platforms are noisy and constantly changing.
-Having a direct line to your clients and community is priceless.
+Having a direct line to grow your relationships with your clients and community is priceless.
 There are many email services out there.
 As mentioned above, I added this onto my yearly subscription with Squarespace.

 Paid Ads That Work Smarter